WSU EXT. FORESTRY

 Once again, this is not the only way to get a plan started.

 This site contains a wealth of information, it is free and it is available 24 hours a day to answer many of your forest planning questions.

 You can go to this site and start your plan today:

 Here are video’s that will help you with the site:

 Washington State Department of Natural Resources maintains a Small Forest Landowner Office where they seek to provide you and other family forest owners with technical and financial assistance that helps you meet your objectives for your lands.

 Here are some additional resources worth exploring:

 Forest Stewardship begins with a forest plan.
 As a landowner, a forest management/stewardship plan helps you to optimize a mix of conservation benefits, including timber, wildlife habitat, recreation, aesthetic value, and many others, by providing a working guide for you now and well into the future.
 A good forest management/stewardship plan combines both the geographic and natural characteristics of your woodlot with your conservation goals and objectives to produce a set of forest management recommendations.

-Mason Conservation District staff provide free, non-regulatory and no obligation technical forest planning services - including, but not limited to the development of a forest management plan - for Mason and Thurston County forest landowners.
+Mason Conservation District staff provide free, non-regulatory and no obligation technical forest planning services - including, but not limited to the development of a forest management plan - for Mason, Thurston, Kitsap and Pierce County forest landowners.
 Staff can also provide guidance on funding assistance and tax benefit programs for which forest landowners may qualify.
 We can also assist you in finding the answers to a wide variety of forestry questions you may have, including: